wittend/instance/docs/overview.rst

 Key Concepts
 ------------
-- Palette: Declared in ``palette_objects.json``.
-Each palette entry references a per-object definition file under ``./obj`` providing connector metadata and optional code snippets.
+- Palette: Populated from files in ``public/obj/``.
+Each JSON file defines an object, its connectors, and optionally its category.
 - Nodes: Instances on the canvas referencing a palette object's ``guid``.
 Nodes render with a header and labeled connector handles.
 - Connectors: Two kinds — ``source`` (right side) and ``sink`` (left side).
 Links must connect source → sink.
 - Edges: Directed connections rendered as SVG Bezier curves with arrowheads.